 - I share custody 50/50 with my ex, who is an amazing father to our son.

 - I was raised in New York City in the 1970s and 80s.
 It's not as glamorous as it sounds.

 - My parents were both actors, and I spent a lot of my childhood backstage, on Broadway and on the road, hobnobbing with some really famous people.

 - My dad changed my diaper in the Oval Office under Nixon, and left my poop-filled diaper in his trash can.
 We're all really proud of that.

-- I have a photographic memory for where shit is.
+- I have a photographic memory for where things are.
 I’ve never lost an earring, an earring back or a sock in the dryer (#truestory), and I can find ALL the Lego pieces.

 - I am obsessed with true-crime shows, and know more about serial killers than anyone really should.